tljubej/bioinf2015/README.md

     make

 The binary files should be in `build/programs`.
+A C++11 compliant compiler is required.

-To test against a brute-force implementation:
+To test against a `python3` brute-force implementation:

     make run-tests